Student Accessibility Services

 Step 4: Activate your accommodations

-Once your registration is complete and you have returned a signed Confidentiality and Exchange of Information form, you may activate your accommodations and send letters to your instructors from the Student Portal.
-You are required to activate your accommodations for each term.
+Once your registration is complete and you have returned a signed Confidentiality and Exchange of Information form, you may activate your accommodations on the Student Portal.
+This process sends a letter of accommodations to your instructors.
+At this time you may choose to inform instructors of all approved accommodations or select specific ones to appear on each accommodation letter.

 What’s in a letter of accommodation?